danielfernandesp/danielfernandesp/README.md

 <br/>

 <!-- About and contact-->
-- 👀 I’m currently looking for a job.
 - 🌱 I’m currently learning more about Business Intelligence, Machine Learning, JavaScript, Typescript and Python for Data Science.
 - 💬 Ask me about data Data or any tech-related stuff.
 - 📫 How to reach me: [LinkedIn - @danielfernandesp](https://www.linkedin.com/in/danielfernandesp/), [WhatsApp - Text me, it will be a pleasure to talk to you! ](https://api.whatsapp.com/send?phone=5531991513183&text=Ei%20Daniel,%20venho%20do%20seu%20GitHub!)